 Be kind to those you love.
 Life is not just about un-relented passion and joy and feeling ‘alive’.
 Affairs are a fantasy and even if you wind up with your affair partner, the same stuff will most likely come rolling back down later on.
 And if you get cheated on, you can’t complain.
 Be truthful in life.
 It’s the best policy to harmony and love.
 And passion.

-Here is what I would like to say in response to this:
+Here is what I would like to say in response to his comments:

 People who have affairs blame their spouse.